Browning X-Bolt with Nikon 4-16x BDC rifle Scope in Ground Blind

 The Friday before the opener we arrived and went to work setting up our Primos Double Bull ground blind along the edge of a creek bottom.
 Early the next morning we made the mile walk in the dark back into the woods to setup in the ground blind.
 Forty minutes before shooting light we were ready in our blind waiting for it to get light.

 Later that morning a coyote showed up.
-I tried to get the camera ready to video Dallen shooting it but the coyote stopped behind a tree that I could not see around and Dallen was afraid it was going to cross the creek and drop out of site so he let the coyote have a 80g Tipped Triple Shock through the chest at around 100 yards for his first coyote.
+I tried to get the camera ready to video Dallen shooting it but the coyote stopped behind a tree that I could not see around and Dallen was afraid it was going to cross the creek and drop out of sight so he let the coyote have an 80g Tipped Triple Shock through the chest at around 100 yards for his first coyote.
 The coyote dropped right in it's tracks.
 We took some photos of the coyote and setup some photos of the coyote and Dallen for Browning.
 After the photos I packed the coyote out into the open pasture and realized the coyote was very large.
 One of the largest I have ever seen.

 We were back out that evening but were unable to find any deer and Sunday we took a day of rest with attending church and visiting family.